Emily-Rose-K/flower-farm/README.md

 ## Bugs
 ### Tracking plops of dirt
 i am able to track plops of dirt by incrementing or decrementing by one when the player moves, however i can not figure out how to translate that to the acutale dirt plop object. if my case is 1, i know that i am at plop1 and that i can check if plop1 is empty. but the switch statement is outside of my plantSeed() function - so how do i say 'oh once you check that plop1 is empty go ahead and plant a seed there." i have five plops do do this for. i should probably just do an if else statement that checks if plopNumber is x && plopx is empty do the thing. even though it's ugly spaghetti code it will probably work.
+solve: all my action functions take a plopNumber as the case so that I know where I am at for each action.

+### geting sparkles to appear above a flower.
+full grown flowers do produce sparkles but only one flower will do it per game. and, it will produce multiple sparkles even though i did not intend for that to happen (yet.) i need to figure out why each flower is not producing a sparkle after the timeout ends.

 ## Gameplay